edithnickerson/ionicbasics1/README.md

 ![Ionic Creator](https://creator.ionic.io/img/creator-preview.png "Ionic Creator")

+What seems potentially interesting about this is the ability to export back to CLI.
+When you pay, it seems that it can export to native.

+The primarily utility to this app seems to be the potential for collaboration and for its graphical UI designer.

 # Hawaii Resort App

 What is nice about the [Wilken Book](https://www.manning.com/books/ionic-in-action "Jeremy Wilken") is that it is easy to follow.